skywalkerATX/shasta_bot/README.md

 # Shasta Textbot Deployment Guide

-This guide will help you set up and deploy the Shasta (or name it whatever you want) textbot using OpenAI, Flask, Heroku, and Twilio.
+This guide will help you set up and deploy the very basic Shasta (or whatever name you choose) textbot using OpenAI, Flask, Heroku, and Twilio.

+This will go much more smoothly if you have some experience with basic python, cl commands, and integrated services experience.
+With that said, this bot is easily deployable by non-coders.

 Shasta is the name of the hero from CS Lewis's Narnia Chronicles', ["The Horse and His Boy"](https://en.wikipedia.org/wiki/The_Horse_and_His_Boy).
-The name is just something I came up with quickly and not especially fitting, given that this is repurposed from OpenAI's "Marv" bot that's designed to be nothing but a snarky assistant with no power (to access the internet).
+The name is just something I came up with quickly and not especially fitting.
+This particular bot is repurposed from OpenAI's "Marv" bot that's designed to be nothing but a snarky assistant with no power to do anything substantial (like access the internet).

 If you tool around in the [Marv bot OpenAI playground](https://platform.openai.com/playground/p/default-marv-sarcastic-chat?model=text-davinci-003) you can try tweaking models then replicate those model settings in your main.py model file.